 WAS Trudy Mockbee your grand-mother, then?"

 "I think she was.
 No; she wasn't."

 They were sitting on the steps of the terrace now.
-"You're going to give that diamond to Mrs. Prendergast, aren't you?"
+"You're going to give that diamond to Mrs. Prendergast, aren't you?

-Page, looking at him seriously felt

 Page, looking at him seriously, felt her face flush.
-It did seem sometimes as if they were all treating Lynn rather as the holder of the diamond than as a human being with rights of
+It did seem sometimes as if they were all treating Lynn rather as the holder of the diamond than as a human being with rights of his own.

 "It belongs to her," she said.

 "It will if I give it to her," he said.

 "But my grandmother gave it to me."

-"Is Mrs. Prendergast your grandmother, Lynn?"
+"Is Mrs. Prendergast your grand-

-"Why, certainly she is!" he said
+mother, Lynn?"
 "Why, certainly she is!" he said quietly.
 "I got it from her."

+why, certainly she is: he said quietly.
+"I got it from her."
 "But then why-I don't understand it at all," Page said.
 There was no getting anything coherent out of him.
 Page gave it up.
-"Tell me what you want me to do for three days," she said.
+"Tell me what you want me to do for three days," she and as she opened her palm his and as she opened her palm his big brown fingers gently took it from her hand.
+"Then I won't give it to you," he said.
+"I'll throw it out there from the Rock.
+It's deep there.
+They'll never find it!"

+said.

 "I want you to tell her."
+He usually

+"I want you to tell her." he usually "I want you to tell her."
 He usually designated Mrs. Prendergast so; he jerked his head now in the direction of her room.
 "I want you to tell her you have the diamond.
 But you must say you can't give it to her for three days."

-days."

 "Lynn, I have no right to do that!"

-"Let me see it a minute," he said, and as she opened her palm his and as she opened her palm his big brown fingers gently took it from her hand.
-"Then I won't give it to you," he said.
-"I'll throw it out there from the Rock.
-It's deep there.
-They'll never find it!"
+"Let me see it a minute," he said, and as she opened her palm his